 Below: A view of the path through the wetland in Spring with plums and marsh marigold in bloom.
 Photo from a Kodachrome taken by Martha Crone on May 7, 1957.

 The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 15th, 1971, in the new shelter building.
-Kenneth Avery gave his report on the status of the Garden, Dr. Marian Grimes reported on the shelter volunteer (hosts) program.
+Kenneth Avery gave his report on the status of the Garden; Dr. Marian Grimes reported on the shelter volunteer (hosts) program.
 It was voted to change the Friends fiscal year from a calendar year to May 1 - April 30.
-[Note: The official fiscal year end was always April 30th as filed with the Internal Revenue Service for non-profit purposes and has never been changed.
+[Note: The official fiscal year-end was always April 30th as filed with the Internal Revenue Service for non-profit purposes and was not officially changed to a calendar year until 2017.
 This resolution simply aligned what they were doing with what was official.]

 Directors elected were: Martha Crone, Robert Dassett, C. L. DeLaittre, Dr. Marian Grimes, Mrs. Walter Menzel, Leonard Odell, Mrs. Mildred Olson, Leonard Ramberg, Alvin Witt, Harry Thorn, Wilber Tusler.